General Terms & Conditions

 These General Terms and Conditions are divided into:

-A: General Terms and Conditions Between OnlineDoctor and Users – Mediation Agreement
+A. General Terms and Conditions Between OnlineDoctor and Users – Mediation Agreement

-B: General Terms and Conditions between Dermatologists and Users – Treatment Agreement
+B. General Terms and Conditions between Dermatologists and Users – Treatment Agreement

-General Terms and Conditions Between OnlineDoctor and Users – Mediation Agreement
+A. General Terms and Conditions Between OnlineDoctor and Users – Mediation Agreement

 OnlineDoctor AG (“OnlineDoctor”) operates the online mediation platform onlinedoctor.ch (“platform”).
 Using the platform, private individuals residing in Switzerland (“users”) can have a change in their skin assessed by participating, federally approved dermatologists (“dermatologists”) by providing one of these dermatologists with information about and photos of the affected area of skin via the platform.
 The dermatologist assesses the affected skin area based on the information and photos and gives a recommendation for action.

 OnlineDoctor itself does not provide any assessment, but merely mediates the conclusion of an agreement between a user and one of the participating dermatologists through the platform (“Mediation Agreement”).
 For this Mediation Agreement, the General Terms and Conditions (“GTC”) in this Section A apply.
 If a user submits an enquiry to one of the participating dermatologists to assess a skin change, a treatment agreement is concluded between that user and the dermatologist (“Treatment Agreement”).
-The GTC in Section B apply to this Treatment Agreement.
-OnlineDoctor does not become a contracting party to the Treatment Agreement.
+The dermatologists offer the assessment within this Treatment Agreement on their own behalf and under their own responsibility.
+OnlineDoctor does not become a contracting party to this Treatment Agreement.

 OnlineDoctor transmits photos and information to the selected dermatologist.
 The dermatologist will make an assessment based on this information, usually within 48 hours.
 The user receives an email with a link to the assessment and recommended treatment.
 The assessment and recommended course of action can only be accessed via a patient login (email address and password) created by the user when creating the case.
 As an alternative the patient can log in from the login area of the patient account and here the patient can retrieve the exam and the treatment recommendation.